mayasharma2110/Name-the-element/README.md

     * There are 3 options for difficulty level on the home page of the site which the user can select from.

   * As a first time user, I want to be able to start the current quiz questions again.
     * The quiz has a reset button and will take the user back to the first question and reset the scores and progress bar.
-The timer will also restart if it is a timed quiz.
+The timer will not restart if it is a timed quiz.
 There is also a warning below the button.
   * As a first time user, I want to be able to go back to the home page and re-select the number of questions and/or the difficulty level.
     * The site has a reselect button which takes the user back to the home page of the site, there is a warning below the button.